kristopherjohnson/KJSimpleBinding/README.markdown

 `KJSimpleBinding` is a library that makes it easy to use [key-value coding](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) (KVC) and [key-value observing](https://developer.apple.com/library/mac/#documentation/cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html) (KVO) for simple data-binding scenarios in iOS applications.

-The library is inspired by Mac OS X's [Cocoa Bindings](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaBindings/CocoaBindings.html) mechanism, but only implements a small subset of its functionality.
+The library is inspired by Mac OS X's [Cocoa bindings](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaBindings/CocoaBindings.html) mechanisms, but only implements a small subset of that functionality.
 The data bindings provided by `KJSimpleBinding` are one-way only: that is, the library handles updating user-interface elements automatically when a model object's property changes, but changes to the UI element will not result in an automatic change to the model object.
 The `KJSimpleBinding` library currently does not support value transformers or formatters.

 ## Contents